GSA/search-gov/RACKSPACE_SETUP.markdown

 ## Resque workers

-The cron machine should have 5 Resque processes ready to work through the Calais related search work queue.
+The cron machine should have some number of Resque processes ready to work through the various work queues.

 To see how many are there, run this from cron: